USAA® Secured American Express® Card: Builds credit and carries interesting perks

 Perks: Great for travel and purchase protections

-It’s a great card for travel because it provides common insurance perks you’ll often find on premium travel cards, and it will extend eligible manufacturer warranties.
-Plus, when you pay your phone bill with your USAA credit card, you’ll qualify for up to $500 of reimbursement funds if your cell phone is stolen or damaged.
+It’s a great card for travel because it provides common insurance perks you’ll often find on premium travel cards.
+It will also extend eligible manufacturer warranties when you make the purchase with your USAA card.

-Secured cards don’t normally offer these benefits, so it could be a solid trade-off since this card doesn’t have rewards.
+Secured cards don’t normally offer these benefits, so these are some nice value-adds on a traditionally conservative card type.

 Earn interest: Your security deposit will accrue interest

-This card’s most unique feature is its interest-earning CD account that your security deposit funds.
+This card’s most unique feature is its interest-earning CD account funded by your security deposit.
 Although USAA doesn’t disclose the interest rate in the card terms, this uncommon offer is worth considering when weighing your options.
 It might incentivize you to deposit more than the minimum to access a higher line of credit and earn more interest on the CD.
 Although better banking alternatives, like a high-yield savings account, are available, these accounts sometimes have minimum deposit amounts that could be out of reach.

 Why you might want a different secured card